PDP-10/tops20-build/README.md

 eventually replaced by submodules pointing into repositories with more complete history.

+Note also that the "fatal errors" spewed about the dpni20 device are an expected consequence of the virtual networking not being hooked up.

 ## Requirements

-Needs Python 3 and enough access to get a copy of pexpect.
+Needs Python 3 (with a functional venv modeul) and enough network access to get a copy of pexpect.